No, it’s not like a hot dog and why some people just don’t get it.

 Why do such blogged misunderstandings still occur?
 Because Currywurst is not only a pleasure (at least with original Berlin Currywurst), but a cultural asset, social cement, which connects.
 There the Federal Chancellor stands beside the construction worker, the manager beside Mr. Mueller, the tourist from Kansas beside Kreuzbergern.
 An empty currywurst stand may serve very good currywurst, but you will miss what makes currywurst special.
 It's the people you munch currywurst with.
 It's a little break from everyday life, a great treat that unites everyone.
 Anyone who can't or won't get involved with that and just grabs a supposedly authentic currywurst to go somewhere is simply missing out.

-And then writes funny blog articles.
-Which say more about the author than about original Berliner Currywurst.
+And then writes funny blog articles, which say more about the author than about original Berliner Currywurst.